nchikanov/SBHacks/README.md

 Application used: Unity2D

+# Some Updates
+Added to the following repository: https://github.com/nchikanov/DM2017

 # Inspiration
 For the past 16 years, the Pediatric AIDS Coalition at UCLA has put on a 26-hour Dance Marathon to combat the stigma associated with HIV/AIDS while raising funds for three main beneficiaries, the biggest of which being the Elizabeth Glaser Pediatric AIDS Foundation.
 We thought it'd be cool to design a game to raise awareness about the event and the cause behind Dance Marathon.